caiovini980/caiovini980/README.md

-I'm a 22 years old Computer Engineer which love video games and I'm currently working on some personal projects on Unity3D.
+I'm a 22 years old Computer Engineer which love video games and I'm currently working on some personal projects on Unity.
 Actually learning Unity3D, ReactJS and NodeJS.
 Also, I have some knowledge of Scrum and Project Management.

 🔭 I’m currently working on QRUP, a ecologial product that wants to reduce the amount of plastic cups in the cities, as a backend developer.